paastech-cloud/docs/Architecture.md

 ##### SSH key

 To be able to push their projects to the Git server, each user needs to associate at least one SSH key to their account.
 Using the command line, they will then be able to push their repositories' code to the server.

+The API is responsible for the handling, storage and processing of the SSH keys.
+It acts as a "serving hatch" to store the keys in the database.
+The git ssh server will then query the database directly to use compare the SSH keys sent by the Client to the ones in the database.

 ##### Administrators